LangUMS/langums/README.md

 #### Use set_deaths(), add_deaths() and remove_deaths() built-in functions

-You can manipulate your existing death counters with the death counter built-in functions e.g.
+You can manipulate your existing death counts with the death count built-ins e.g.

 ```
 set_deaths(Player5, TerranMarine, foo);
 ```

-Will set the death counter for Player5's marines to the value of variable `foo`.
+will set the death counter for Player5's marines to the value of variable `foo`.

 ## For project contributors